insidetheboxgames/LoggerandTimer/README.md

 This function gets the end of the time for the whole programs clock.
 It outputs the total duration to the console while then going on to iterate through the unordered map for function instances and creating their log output.
 It also calculates the main message for the entire program through createReport.
 Finally it calculates how much of the time was spent on things that were not able to be calculated, outputting the percentage offset.

 ## Logger:
-#### Dependence disclaimer
-This file is windows only because of the windows.h dependence however this is only because I wanted colored output in the console.
-To get rid of this dependence in Logger.hpp you need to remove the Handle declaration, the SetConsoleTextAttribute, the Dword, WriteConsoleA, and the SetConsoleTextAttribute lines and this can instead be replaced with a std::cout or what ever method out print out you would like.
 #### Main Functionality:
 This file takes in a priority, message, the output type and at times a file name.
 This is then translated into a log output to either a file or to the console.
 #### getTime